almero-digital-marketing/mikser-docs/layouts.md

 ```

 #### Using plain blocks or partials
-Now lets use the first layout as a block inside `/html5.ect` this will add a menu to every page.
+Now lets use the first layout as a block inside `/html5.ect`.
+This will add a menu to every page.

 ```html
 ---